 3. DS 3

-Again, not a city car by definition - it's a small SUV really - but the DS 3's chunky styling and tall driving position make it perfect for the city.
+A prestigious yet supremely compact crossover-SUV, the DS 3's chunky styling and tall driving position make it perfect for the city.
 Visibility in all directions is great, and because DS is a 'premium' brand, pitched against the likes of BMW, Mercedes-Benz and Jaguar, the DS 3 is set-up to drive in a wallowy, comfortable, luxurious sort of way.
 It's an unusual looking thing too, with a distinct cabin design that plays with convention – the window switches are placed between the seats, for instance.

 4. Hyundai i10